awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_remove.md

 To leave an AWS organization, you must have the following permissions:
 `organizations:DescribeOrganization` – required only when using the Organizations console\.
 `organizations:LeaveOrganization` – Note that the organization administrator can apply a policy to your account that removes this permission, preventing you from removing your account from the organization\.
 If you sign in as an IAM user and the account is missing payment information, the IAM user must have the permissions `aws-portal:ModifyBilling` and `aws-portal:ModifyPaymentMethods`\.
 Also, the member account must have IAM user access to billing enabled\.
-If this isn't already enabled, see [Activating Access to the Billing and Cost Management Console](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/grantaccess.html#ControllingAccessWebsite-Activate) in the *AWS Billing and Cost Management User Guide*\.
+If this isn't already enabled, see [Activating Access to the Billing and Cost Management Console](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/grantaccess.html#ControllingAccessWebsite-Activate) in the *AWS Billing User Guide*\.

 ------
 #### [ AWS Management Console ]

 **To leave an organization as a member account**

 1. Sign in to the AWS Organizations console at [AWS Organizations console](https://console.aws.amazon.com/organizations/v2)\.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in a member account\.

    By default, you don't have access to the root user password in a member account that was created using AWS Organizations\.
 If required, recover the root user password by following the steps at [Accessing a member account as the root user](orgs_manage_accounts_access.md#orgs_manage_accounts_access-as-root)\.